How to Apply

 The NDSU Graduate School application procedure places responsibility on the applicant to gather all supporting credentials and verifying that the application file is complete.
 The deadline for submission is dependent upon the program.
-If no deadline is listed on the program's bulletin page, all application materials are due at least one month prior the start of the semester.
+If no deadline is listed on the program's catalog page, all application materials are due on the following dates:

-You are required to submit your online application and $35 application fee.
+You are required to submit your online application and nonrefundable $35 application fee.
 The fee must be paid before the application will be processed or reviewed.
-You can pay your application fee through the NDSU Marketplace.

-To submit an application you must create an application account.
-If you're a returning applicant, you can also log in to your account.
+If you're a returning applicant, you can log in to your account here.

 A statement of purpose is required for admission consideration and must be uploaded to your online application.

 Please include the following information in your statement:

 - Reasons for pursuing graduate study

 - Background preparation in your proposed field of study